East Turkestan independence movement: Historical support

+Opposition includes China, Iran, Palestinian Authority, Turkey, the Shanghai Cooperation Organization among others.

 Soviet Union

 The Soviet Union supported the Uyghur Second East Turkestan Republic in the Ili Rebellion against the Republic of China.
 According to her autobiography, Dragon Fighter: One Woman's Epic Struggle for Peace with China, Rebiya Kadeer's father served with pro-Soviet Uyghur rebels under the Second East Turkestan Republic in the Ili Rebellion (Three Province Rebellion) in 1944–1946, using Soviet assistance and aid to fight the Republic of China government under Chiang Kai-shek.
 Kadeer and her family were close friends with White Russian exiles living in Xinjiang and Kadeer recalled that many Uyghurs thought Russian culture was "more advanced" than that of the Uyghurs and they "respected" the Russians a lot.

 Many of the Turkic peoples of the Ili region of Xinjiang had close cultural, political, and economic ties with Russia and then the Soviet Union.
 Many of them were educated in the Soviet Union and a community of Russian settlers lived in the region.
 As a result, many of the Turkic rebels fled to the Soviet Union and obtained Soviet assistance in creating the Sinkiang Turkic People's Liberation Committee (STPNLC) in 1943 to revolt against Kuomintang rule during the Ili Rebellion.
 The pro-Soviet Uyghur who later became leader of the revolt and the Second East Turkestan Republic, Ehmetjan Qasim, was Soviet educated and described as "Stalin's man".

-The Soviet Union incited separatist activities in Xinjiang through propaganda, encouraging Kazakhs to flee to the Soviet Union and attacking China.
+The Soviet Union incited separatist activities in Xinjiang through propaganda, encouraging Kazakhs to flee to the Soviet Union and attack China.
 China responded by reinforcing the Xinjiang-Soviet border area specifically with Han Bingtuan militia and farmers.
 The Soviet Union supported Uyghur nationalist propaganda and Uyghur separatist movements against China.
 The Soviet historians claimed that the Uyghur native land was Xinjiang and Uyghur nationalism was promoted by Soviet versions of history on turcology.
 The East Turkestan People's Party received support from the Soviet Union.
 During the 1970s, the Soviets supported the URFET to fight the Chinese.